 If the aim is to introduce more natural light, sliding doors are also worth considering.
 With fewer mullions, they let in more sunlight, and, as they can only be opened half the width of bi-folds, they offer a good comprise if you just want half of the back of the house opened up to the garden.
 Think about how much of a link you really want to create: do you really need a six-metre opening in the back of your house, allowing the wind to blow all your stuff around?

 French doors work well on period properties, and they let in twice as much light as a window, while Art Deco or warehouse-style Crittall windows work well as a pair of doors between glazed side panels.

 If you have a healthy budget, you can afford to be more creative.
 I once designed a giant horizontal folding window for a client, which doubled as a protective canopy – a great two-in-one solution.

 Consider your choice of flooring

 Rather than one large paved patio area across the width of the house, divide it into a series of zones.
-Each can have their own floor finish, to be used for different activities, such as cooking, eating and relaxing.
+Each can have their own floor finish, to be used for different activities, such as cooking, outdoor dining and relaxing.

 Choose materials carefully

 When decorating, use ‘indoor’ materials on external features.
 For example, put wall tiles on planter boxes outside – but check that they are frost-proof first.
 Use rougher textures indoors, such as exposed or painted brickwork, to give the impression you’ve let the outdoors influence your interiors – watch out for wallpapers and tiles to re-create the look.
 Hanging a waterproof pendant light above an outdoor dining area is great for summer parties.

 Greg Toon is the founder of architectural design business Potential etc. He specialises in providing affordable concept designs to help homeowners and buyers visualise the potential of their properties.
 He writes a regular column for The Sunday Times’ Home supplement on designing solutions for readers’ problem houses.